Frequently asked questions

-We can only award you a scholarship if you undertake your teacher training in England and do a PGCE course or have a School Direct place.
+We can only award you a scholarship if you undertake your teacher training in England and do a university-led or school-led (non-salaried) course.

 - Does the IOP arrange my teacher training course?

-No, the Scholarship will be awarded independently of your teacher training.
-You must apply for a physics teacher training place and receive an offer before starting in September 2013.
-You can apply for our Scholarship at any time in this process.
+No, the scholarship will be awarded independently of your teacher training.
+You must apply for a physics teacher training place and receive an offer before starting in September 2015.
+You can apply for our scholarship at any time in this process.

 - Can I apply for other teacher training courses at the same time?

-You are free to apply for other teacher training routes but will only be permitted to accept an IOP Teacher Training Scholarship if you choose an eligible PGCE or School Direct route.
+You are free to apply for other teacher training routes but will only be permitted to accept an IOP Teacher Training Scholarship if you choose an eligible university-led or school-led (non-salaried) route.

 - Will I also get the government's training bursary?